 6. What role does art play in your life?
 How does it change the way you view the world?

 It’s a part of me and the way I can communicate myself.
-Creating is a response of my believes or the news I’m reading, events that happen to me or people close to me.
+Creating is a response to my beliefs or the news I’m reading, events that happen to me or people close to me.

 7. Where did you study?

-In my hometown then with a scholarship in The Netherlands and later on in London at UAL for a specialisation.
+In my hometown, then with a scholarship in The Netherlands and later on in London at UAL for a specialization.